ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 In the 1.0 Release, I optimised the initialisation process and the on message behavior the following ways:
 - `Server ID`, `botPermissionsRoleList`, and `VIPRoleList`, are all moved to the config.json, to decouple the details of the server itself from the main index file.
-- The `memberHasRolesFromArgs` has been completely changed a
+- The `memberHasRolesFromArgs` has been abstracted and changed.
+The following post will explicate the details around its previous implementation, and how it has changed.
 - `isMemberVIP` function is defined prior, so that it isn't redefiend every time a message event is sent
 - The bot permissions checks have been extracted into the `messageHasBotPermissions` function, to declutter the `on message` event code
 - The initialisation confirmation console log, "The swans have been released!" is moved to the end of the initialisation, rather than the start.
 Now it's a useful message in the console.